 The permanent exhibition at the Kampa Museum revolves largely around the art work of Frantisek Kupka and the sculptures by Otto Gutfreund but in general if you are a fan of Cubism in the style of Braque or Picasso, if you like Abstract Expressionism in the style of Rothko or if you are a fan of contemporary art in general then you will enjoy it here.
 The descriptions of the art are in both Czech and English.

 The difference between exhibits and collections is about ownership and responsibility.
 For example there maybe collections owned by the Mládek Foundation at the Kampa Museum or there maybe collections curated by the foundation.
 Objects from collections can be loaned to other galleries.

 To see all the exhibitions at the Kampa Museum for an adult is currently CZK300.
 But you can pay for individual exhibitions for example the permanent exhibition is CZK190 on its own.
+Both Prague City Cards allow free access to the permanent collection.
 Other exhibitions are around the same so if you want to look around then CZK300 to access all of Prague’s largest private museum for contemporary art is pretty good.
 Seniors/Students get a 50% discount and kids under 6 are free.
 You can find the current details on the Prague Kampa Museum website.

 Art/Culture – Prague National Gallery